 Many people contact us to ask if Food Optimising will fit in with their diabetes – the answer is a resounding YES!
 Not only will it fit around the condition – many members tell us that it has helped control it.

-At my heaviest I’d been diagnosed with type 2 diabetes and the condition was steadily worsening.
-After losing 6 stones with Slimming World my health has improved dramatically and I feel great.
-My GP has even reduced my diabetes medication – she told me that I’m the only person in her diabetes clinic to have their medication reduced.
+At my heaviest I’d been diagnosed with type 2 diabetes and the condition was worsening.
+After losing 6 stones with Slimming World my confidence and physical health have improved dramatically.
+My GP has reduced my diabetes medication – she told me I’m the only person in her clinic to have their medication reduced.
 I’m hoping it can stop altogether eventually!

 John Ritchie, Eyemouth